Caitanyakotla/Apache-Airflow/README.md

 # Installation
 Based on Python (3.7) official Image python:3.7-slim-buster.
-Uses teh official Postgres as backend and Redis as queue Install Docker
+Uses teh official Postgres as backend and Redis as queue, Install Docker,
-Install Docker Compose
+Install Docker Compose,
-Following teh Airflow release from Python Package Index
+Following teh Airflow release from Python Package Index.

 # How To Install Apache Airflow To Run CeleryExecutor: